MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: MAST Framework

 The individual weights are aggregated into a single low-fidelity weight $W^{(i)}_m$ for each point $\mathbf{x}^{(m)}_i$:

-By construction, $W^{(i)}_m$ decreases as proximity to high-fidelity observations increases.
-This locality mechanism ensures that only nearby high-fidelity observations influence the weighting. \paragraph{Augmented observations:} Each low-fidelity observation is corrected by adding the predicted discrepancy, then blended with the high-fidelity GP prediction, with the low-fidelity weight $W^{(i)}_m$ determining the contribution of each component:
+By construction, $W^{(i)}_m$ decreases with proximity to high-fidelity observations.
+This locality mechanism ensures that only nearby high-fidelity observations influence the weighting.

-\paragraph{Variance of augmented observations:} The augmented observation $\tilde{y}_i^{(m)}$ is a weighted sum of two independent quantities, each contributing uncertainty to the augmented observation.
-Since these two components are independent, the total variance follows from standard propagation rules:
+\paragraph{Corrected Observations and Variance Propagation.} Each low-fidelity observation is corrected by adding the predicted discrepancy, then blended with the high-fidelity GP prediction, with the low-fidelity weight $W^{(i)}_m$ determining the contribution of each component: